iMazing Review 2026: Honest iTunes Alternative for Backups

 #iMazing security and privacy

 iMazing stores all data locally.
 No cloud sync, no telemetry beyond opt-out crash logs.
-A Little Snitch egress trace during a full backup confirmed this.
+Backups and exports stay on your own disk rather than passing through a vendor server.

 DigiDNA is GDPR-registered in Switzerland and publishes a privacy policy confirming no user data leaves your computer.
 Backups can be encrypted with AES-256 using a passphrase you set yourself.
 Forget the passphrase and DigiDNA can’t recover it.

 iMazing only works on devices you can already unlock with Face ID, Touch ID, or passcode.
 It doesn’t bypass activation lock, remove a screen passcode you forgot, or extract data from a locked device.
 Apple’s Find My activation lock documentation is the only legitimate path.
-If a tool claims to bypass either, we treat it as a red flag.
+Any tool that claims to bypass either is a red flag.

 #Where does iMazing fall short?

-We hit four real limitations during testing that you should know about before paying.
+There are four real limitations to know about before paying.

-4. First backup is slow.
-Our 78 GB initial backup took a while over USB-C, and Wi-Fi was noticeably slower.
-Subsequent incremental runs were fine, but plan for the first one.
+- First backup is slow.
+The initial full backup takes a while over USB-C, and Wi-Fi is noticeably slower.
+Subsequent incremental runs are quick, but plan for the first one.

 For users running into iTunes-side problems before they even get to a third-party tool, our guide on iTunes not recognizing your iPhone covers the pre-iMazing diagnosis steps that often save you the install.